Today I am sharing how to bring hygge to your home during winter. It is all about getting COZY!

 Desert is very Hygge.
 Treating yourself to a special desert can make you happy.
 If you think of desert as a treat make sure you enjoy it.

 We are adding more coziness to our home through fun crafts.
 Coziness is not about the craft itself, it is about spending time with friends and family.
 Set up a simple craft and have some close friends over.

 Games are a great way to pass the time with friends and family.
 Every holiday we love to work on a puzzle.
 Puzzles are a great way to pass the time while having a conversation and eating some food.

 Lighting is so important when it comes to making a cozy environment.
 Have you ever been in a club when it is closing time?
 The first thing they do is turn on the bright lights.
 It really kills the mood and makes everyone want to leave.

 I love to use yellow tinted twinkle lights.
 These are some super affordable twinkle lights I found on Amazon.
 Since our fireplace doesn’t actually work, I add these lights to the inside of our fireplace for an ambient light.

-Blankets & Pillows
+Blankets & Pillows Are Super Hygge

 I quick way to add some coziness to your home is to add a few pillows and throw blankets.
 If it is cold, your family will be enticed to stay a little longer.

 Enjoy Hygge with Friends & Family

 One of the coziest things to do is spend time with close friends and family.
 If a party becomes too large you can start to feel alone.
 I have been to a lot of large gatherings where I feel like I am completely alone.

 Most of the reasons come down to enjoying the moment they are currently in.
 They tend to ride bikes more often, light more candles, and have more intimate gatherings.
 Enjoying the small things can add to your overall happiness.

 As a result, we have wonderful memories that we can relive every year.
 It is great to make new traditions, but the most loved traditions are the ones that we have been doing for years.

 In conclusion coziness comes down to the atmosphere you are in and enjoying the current moment.
 Here is an amazing blog all about Hygge!